 And finally we will be encouraging you to engage with our Resource Library so you can enhance your own development in a continued and very targeted way.

 We hope that you will find this a stimulating and challenging learning experience that really helps to get your career with us off to a great start.

 How to Apply

 We attend a number of careers events across the UK, throughout the year and advertise on major job boards.

 Our application process involves verbal and numerical testing along with personality profiling.
-Those applicants that go through to the next stage will take part in a skype interview and those applicants shortlisted will be invited to attend our very own assessment process that will take place at one of our manufacturing plants.
+Those applicants that go through to the next stage will take part in a skype interview and those applicants shortlisted will be invited to attend our very own assessment process that will take place in February 2018.
 This day involves candidates participating in several group exercises, delivering a presentation and attending an interview during which, we will evaluate behaviours, knowledge and skills.
 The whole experience provides the candidates a chance to demonstrate to us that they have what it takes to join our team.

 Meet a Graduate

 Sophie attended University of the west of England and obtained a Business Studies degree.
 Sophie joined Tulip’s graduate programme and began her learning journey in our Supply Chain team in June 2014.
 Sophie worked on various projects, including one relating to dolav’s.
 Sophie’s was tasked with identifying efficiencies and any cost saving initiatives.